 In the early part of 2000 I suddenly became bedridden and, during the following years, my health was extremely erratic.
 My health diminished further in 2010, and what followed were three relapses over the course of eighteen months.
 It took me a long time to recover and I was conscious of the fact that, having been battered by illness for twenty-eight years, my body needed more time and help to heal.

-I am now forty-one years old and it feels as though I’m starting the diagnostic process all over again.
+I am now forty-two years old and it feels as though I’m starting the diagnostic process all over again.
 In September 2019, I was suddenly incapacitated with sciatica.
 The pain became unbearable and this was accompanied by other worrying symptoms.
 I was rushed to the emergency clinic where they quickly ruled out Cauda Equina Syndrome; a serious neurological condition affecting the bundle of nerve roots at the lower end of the spinal cord.
 An MRI scan revealed an issue and I was referred to a neurologist who carried out further investigations.
 Six months later, just as the Coronavirus pandemic hit, I received a preliminary diagnosis.
 Chiari Malformation, which is a complex brain abnormality, has caused Syringomyelia, a disorder in which a syrinx (a fluid-filled cyst) forms within the spinal cord.
 These rare conditions have similar symptoms to other neurological conditions, such as M.E., which obviously makes my case rather complicated.
 I have been referred to a neurosurgeon and I’m using this time to adjust my lifestyle, once again, whilst carrying out some research.

 ‘It is not important what you believe, only that you believe.’

 I launched M.E.
-Support nineteen years ago in order to help those touched by M.E.
+Support twenty years ago in order to help those touched by M.E.
 Through my experiences I’ve been able to guide fellow sufferers through this terrible disease.
 I am always delighted to hear from readers, so please don’t hesitate to Contact Me anytime.

 Along with managing the site, I use my skills as a Photographer and qualified nail technician.
 I have a lot of interests, not forgetting to mention being a huge Elvis Presley fan, as well as a true petrolhead!
 I have lived in South East England my whole life, and now have a lovely home on the East Sussex coast.
 My wonderful mum remains my lifeline, although Dad has accepted the illness and since learnt more about it.
 Stuart is still a huge support and often cares for me; he never complains and deals with things in his own quiet way.
 My dear departed grandmother helped care for me during the early stages of M.E. and remained a constant support, even during her short battle with cancer in 2014.
 I missed out on the social skills you gain whilst growing up, which has certainly affected my adult life, and it’s been difficult to form friendships.
 I have many acquaintances but only a small group of true friends.
 My best friend and soulmate is an absolute rock; we have weathered the many ups and downs of life together.
 Relationships have been particularly challenging, and I must admit to finding single life easier for managing the M.E.
 I have no maternal instinct, which is somewhat of a blessing given my health, and I’m comfortable with the decision not to have children.
 You can read a little more about my life and work with M.E. in the interview Never Give Up.